mohamad-zahiry/under_repair/README.md

 ```

-3. add `under_repair.middleware.UnderRepairMiddleware` to the very first of your `MIDDLEWARE`
+3. add `under_repair.middleware.UnderRepairMiddleware` at the very first of your `MIDDLEWARE`

 ```python
 MIDDLEWARE = [